wildbober228/rsschool-cv/cv.md

 1 year of commercial experience based on the BSUIR website support team

 # **Education:**
- 1. College of Business and Law 2016-2019
+ 1. College of Business and Law 2016-2019.
- 1. Belarusian State University of Informatics and Radioelectronics 2019-2021 (didn`t graduate)
+ 1. Belarusian State University of Informatics and Radioelectronics 2019-2021 (didn`t graduate).

 # **Languages:**
  1. Russian - Native